'Maya healers' captures centuries-old cures in Guatemala's sacred spaces

 Antmann focused her research in a village called San Pedro La Laguna on the shores of Lake Atitlán.

 In rural parts of Guatemala, medical care is usually expensive and geographically inaccessible.
-Spanish is also sometimes a foreign language to the indigenous population, and many feel disdain from doctors.
+Spanish is a distant second language to the indigenous population, and many feel disdain from doctors.
 This explains, Antmann said, why it is more comforting for members of some indigenous communities to go to their local healer.

 Healers are determined at birth, and it is believed that individuals are born with this “don,” or gift.
 It’s considered a sacred profession, and one decides to accept it or not.
 They don’t go to medical school, nor do they get paid.